-Your home has the benefit of cover under the NHBC Buildmark warranty scheme.
-This is a warranty under which the developer, during the first year, and the NHBC during years 2-10 following legal completion, has defined responsibilities with regards to defects in materials or workmanship in your new home.
+Your home benefits from coverage under the ICW warranty scheme.
+This includes a warranty from the developer during the first year and the ICW Warranty for up to 10 years following the property's practical completion.
+The developer is responsible for addressing defects in materials or workmanship in your new home.

-Please note the defect period begins from the date the development was completed and handed over to Notting Hill Genesis.
-Any defects occurring during the first year should be reported via My Account or to your Housing officer/Property management officer who will pass them on to the developer who is responsible for resolving any issues in line with Buildmark policy.
-Following this period, NHBC will provide cover for latent defects for the lifetime of the warranty policy, in accordance with the policy terms.
+Please note that the defect period begins from the date the development was practically completed and handed over to Notting Hill Genesis.
+Any defects occurring during the first year should be reported via My Account or to your Property Management Officer, who will liaise with our in-house specialist defect management team.
+This team will pass the defect on to the developer, who is responsible for resolving any issues in line with the ICW Latent Defects policy.
+The defect team will monitor and follow up until the issue is resolved.